tenxcloud/node-kubernetes-client/README.md

 # Google Kubernetes client

-Node.js client library for Google's Kubernetes API (https://github.com/GoogleCloudPlatform/kubernetes)

-You can use this library to call a Kubernetes API hosted in a Kubernetes master node using Node.js.
+Node.js client library for Google's Kubernetes API (https://github.com/GoogleCloudPlatform/kubernetes) You can use this library to call a Kubernetes API hosted in a Kubernetes master node using Node.js.

-You can also find this library from https://www.npmjs.com/package/node-kubernetes-client

 Install: